IleaHeft/DUF1220annotator/README.md

 - Ensembl GTF file

 # Getting Started
 All of the underlying scripts have been packaged into three workflow scripts, with a supporting config.sh script to specify file paths and directories.
 You should modify the config.sh script as necessary to match your directory set-up.
+Detailed information on each of the underlying scripts can be found in docs/DUF1220annotator-detailed-doc.md

 - workflow-1.sh
 - workflow-2.sh